Paintwork need a refresh? Learning how to paint a ceiling will mean you don't always have to call in the professionals for a flawless result.

 Remove the painter's tape while the paint is still wet.
 Then replace your vents, wash your tools, and stand back and admire your handiwork.
 Spare paint?
-You might want to keep it for touch-ups, but be aware of how to dispose of paint safely and conscientiously.
+You might want to keep it for touching up, but be aware of how to dispose of paint safely and conscientiously, too.

 What do you paint first, the ceiling or the walls?

 A common question is: 'What should I paint first, the ceiling or walls?'

 Benjamin Moore's Helen Shaw says: 'Always paint the ceiling before the walls, and always cover everything below the ceiling with drop cloths.

 'Try to empty the room completely to make the job easier.
 Also, try to remove overhead light fixtures.
 If you cannot remove fixtures, use painter’s tape to protect them from spatter or use your brush to cut around them carefully.'

 BEHR's Ed Edrosa concurs, adding, 'The order of painting a room is ceiling first, then walls, then trim (baseboard, crown molding, chair rails, etc) last.’

 'While classic white ceiling paint is a go-to for homeowners, why not consider color?' says Helen Shaw.

 'A rich navy blue or deep black ceiling can blur the boundaries of a room, making it look endless yet intimate.